papis/papis/doc/source/database_structure.rst

 - :ref:`whoosh-schema-fields <config-settings-whoosh-schema-fields>`
 - :ref:`whoosh-schema-prototype <config-settings-whoosh-schema-prototype>`

 The prototype is for advanced users.
-If you just want to say, include the publisher to the fields that you can search in, then you can put
+If you just want to, say, include the publisher to the fields that you can search in, then you can put

 ::